 - 1/2 cup cranberry juice

 - 4 medium fresh plums, pitted and sliced

 - 1. In a small bowl, combine the first six ingredients; rub over roast.
 In a Dutch oven, brown roast in 1 tablespoon oil on all sides.
 Remove roast and set aside.

 - 2. In the same pan, cook onion in remaining oil over medium heat until tender.
 Add sugar; cook, stirring occasionally, 3-4 minutes longer.
 Add cranberry juice; bring to a boil.
 Cook until liquid is reduced by half.

 - 3. Return roast to the pan; add broth.
 Bring to a boil.
 Reduce heat; cover and simmer for 1-1/4 hours.

-- 4. Add plums; cover and simmer 30-45 minutes longer or until a meat thermometer reads 145°.
+- 4. Add plums; cover and simmer 30-45 minutes longer or until a thermometer reads 145°.
 Let stand 10 minutes before serving.
 Thicken pan juices if desired.
 Yield: 8-10 servings.

 Reviews for Spiced Pork Loin with Plums